airekans/Reshaper/README.md

 # Reshaper

-Reshaper is a C++ refactoring tool based on libclang.
+Reshaper is a C++ refactoring tool based on Clang.